 Let’s take a closer look at some of the key aspects of Excel automation:

 Migrating and integrating Excel data – Those who are familiar with using Excel for sales or payroll activities will know the laborious nature of compiling and converting datasets from disparate sources all too well.
 By automating this process so that Excel automatically applies particular styles or formatting, or converts text files, a business can greatly reduce the amount of time and energy spent on importing data from various databases.
+This combats the previous problem of inaccessibility when sharing data, as data can be automatically generated to numerous formats such as CSV & PDF files.

 Creating custom data dashboards – Let’s say an IT manager wishes to mine a large dataset to pluck out key trends and highly pertinent information for a company presentation.
 The process of doing this manually can take hours, if not days.
 Automation can help to compile and highlight important trends that are based on the specific criteria that the IT manager has set.